krcook1980/InnovativeConstruction/README.md

 # InnovativeConstruction
 [Viewable Webpage](http://innovativeconst.net/)

-Contractor requested simple page for business in Park City and Wyoming.
-Pending assets and content for more stunning layout.
+Local excavation contractor requested a website for his new business in Park City UT and Star Valley Wyoming.
+Used React and react bootstrap to build the site.